mja8/Task-Tracker-and-Pomodoro-Timer-Chrome-Extension/README.md

 Build for Production
 To generate a production-ready build:

-bash
-Copy code
-npm run build
+command to run : npm run build

 🧰 Technologies Used
 React: Frontend framework for building the task manager and timer interface.